Awareness of thoughts is a powerful meditation method that can bring clarity, tranquility, and insight to the mind.

 If you speak more than one language, keep in mind that thoughts may come in any of your fluent languages.
 Certain styles of thoughts may only come in certain languages, solely due to linguistic reasons.

-If you realize a little late that some thought has gone by automatically, without your awareness, go back and observe the complete language sentence corresponding to the thought.
-With a little practice, this deliberation can extend to new thoughts in real time, and bring an astounding clarity of mind.
+If you realize a little late that some thought has gone by automatically, without your awareness, go back and observe the complete sentence structure of the thought.
+With a little practice, this deliberation can extend to new thoughts in real time, and bring an astounding clarity and steadiness of mind.

 It is a common experience that when you explain or teach something to someone, you yourself understand it better.
 This happens because you have consciously expressed your thoughts about the subject in an effort to communicate them.

 Even certain psychotherapy methods benefit from the effects of thought awareness.
 When asked questions by a psychotherapist, you have to make your thoughts communicable — thoughts that are often difficult and that you may have been suppressing and ignoring — and thereby these thoughts become clear even to you for the first time.
-Often, the simple act of expressing your thoughts in language helps more than any response or advice given by the therapist.
-This is also the reason why the method of journaling works, where you simply write down your thoughts as they come.
-Knowing the root mechanism at play, you can instead implement thought awareness directly in order to fully cleanse and uplift the mind.
+Often, the simple act of expressing your thoughts in full language helps more than any response or advice given by the therapist.
+The method of journaling works for the same reason, because you have written down your thoughts in complete language.
+Knowing the root mechanism at play, one can implement thought awareness directly in order to fully cleanse, uplift, and clarify the mind.